 The Convention on the Rights of People with Disabilities (CRPD) is a comprehensive human rights document that includes a direct reference to the rights of all people to have equal access to communications technology.
 Passed by the General Assembly of the United Nations, more than 140 countries ratified it by 2016.

-The European Commission adopted the European Accessibility Act, requiring ATMs and banking services, PCs, telephones and TV equipment, telephony and audiovisual services, transport, e-books, and e-commerce meet accessibility requirements.
+The European Commission adopted the European Accessibility Act, requiring ATMs and banking services, PCs, telephones and TV equipment, telephony and audio-visual services, transport, e-books, and e-commerce meet accessibility requirements.

 In the US, the number of legal actions continues to rise and courts increasingly decide in favor of equal access22, often citing the Americans with Disabilities Act (ADA.)
 Structured Negotiation is another way that legal pressure is brought to bear, encouraging companies to meet accessibility requirements while avoiding litigation.
 23